umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-09-releasenotes.md

 ![Extra usage 2](images/UsageExtra2.png)

-If you're considering expanding your resources, you have options.
-You can contact our support team to add even more bandwidth or storage to your existing plan, or switch to a plan with dedicated resources for greater flexibility.
+If you are considering expanding your resources, you can contact our support team to add even more bandwidth or storage to your existing plan.
+You can also switch to a plan with dedicated resources for greater flexibility.

 Feel free to reach out for any further assistance or clarification.